Skip to content

 The device does have turn alerts, which will notify you which route to take when a junction is nearby.

 However, this feature doesn’t work properly.
-In some cases, the icons don’t represent the road ahead of you clearly, and sometimes the alerts come up too late.
+Sometimes, the icons don’t represent the road ahead of you clearly, and sometimes the alerts come up too late.

 In due time, you get used to these inconveniences, and using the device gets easier.